ABOUT THE BLOG

 I lived in the Philippines until I was 12 years old.
 We moved to Southern California and lived there until I got married in 2006.
 I now live in Northern California with my husband and two kids.
 I became a stay-at-home mom when we had our first baby in 2009.
 The first time I met my daughter I thought to myself, “There was no way I’m leaving her with a babysitter.”
 It was a decision my husband fully gave his support.
 No regrets.

 I was a freelance graphic designer, Etsy shop owner, part-time teller and an engineering student before I became a mom.
 This season of my life had structure and routine.
 My brain was working hard and my inner artist was fulfilled but being a mom was a league of its own!
-And get this, it didn’t come with a manual!
-Like why!?
 I suffered from sleep deprivation and postpartum depression.
 It was difficult and even more so with the arrival of our son 21 months later.
-Being a mom demanded much, much more from me mentally, physically and spiritually.
+Being a mom demanded much, much more from me – mentally, physically and spiritually.
 This was the time I started to read self-help books searching for answers about being a mom, life and everything in between.
 I became more serious with my meditation practice.

 I am grateful to be able to stay home with my children.
 I am grateful for couponing which became part of my lifestyle.

 I’m grateful to you for visiting and reading my blog.

 the matrix trilogy

 brow pencil + eyeliner + mascara + blush